MykalMachon/Corpus-Browser-Web/README.md

 4. Extend functionality to include different types of analysis (regressions, clustering, possibly more), add links to additional resources, etc.

 ## Questions and Considerations
-These are my current questions and things to consider for the project:
+These are my current questions surrounding the project:

 1. Are there restrictions to *where* this can be hosted? (both the source code, and the actual application)